JoaquimXG/podcolours.co.uk/README.md

 Both containers will be launched, database will be initialised and the site can be reached at localhost:8080.

+The database within the MongoDB container will only initalise when run for the first time.
+If setupDb.js is edited, the data/ folder should be deleted completely.
+This will force the MongoDB container to re-initialise the database using the updated setupDb.js script.

 #### Issues

 If a local MongoDB instance is already running on port 27017 (default port), it will